 This curriculum leads to an Associate of Applied Science degree and is preparatory for employment upon graduation from Mississippi Gulf Coast Community College.
-Where transfer to a senior college or university is desired, a conference should be scheduled with a community college guidance counselor for advisement.
+Where continued education at a senior college or university is desired, a conference should be scheduled with a program advisor to discuss articulation agreements that allow transfer of college credits into four-year programs.